How to Get Started with Wallets on Sui

 The wallet should also give you the option to send tokens directly to another wallet.
 You will need the other wallet owner's public key to send tokens.

-The World of Wallets
+The world of wallets

 The more feature-rich wallets may become your primary means of interacting with the Sui network.
 They include the ability to mint, trade, or buy NFTs.
 They show other apps, giving you a window to Sui's possibilities.
 Some focus on finance, making it easy to purchase tokens and trade different tokens across networks.